fmorenovr/fmorenovr.github.io/_posts/2018-08-12-Setting-Up-a-CUDA-Cluster.md

 # How to install CUDA

-We will install CUDA 9.0 version.
+We will install CUDA version.

-* First of all, we check our GPU description:
+* First of all, we check our GPU description (here shows you if you have NVIDIA or ATI/AMD processor):

       lspci | grep ' VGA ' | cut -d" " -f 1 | xargs -i lspci -v -s {}

-   The output should show the GPU name and the driver
+   The output should show the GPU name and the driver, we have NVIDIA GPU
    ![gpu-features](/assets/clusterComputing/GPU/gpu-features.png)

-* Next, Update your GPU driver:
+* Next, Add and Update your GPU driver repository:

       sudo add-apt-repository ppa:graphics-drivers/ppa
       sudo apt update

+  Now, we need to check which driver should we install [here]() and then install the driver:

       sudo apt install nvidia-390

 * Then, Reboot your computer.
 To verify the installation, open a terminal and run the following command: